95-year-old barber has ‘no plans to stop’ 5-decade career

 While he loves being a barber, Brown called it something he needs to do to survive.

-“Thank God I can work because I don’t have the pension.
+“Thank God I can work because I don’t have a pension.
 I have social security and haircuts.
 So I budget and I live on what I make.”

 The 95-year-old works six days a week at his barbershop.
 Brown said by staying calm and adapting to different situations, has helped him reach this milestone.